Simply put content marketing is the process of creating content with the idea of indirectly promoting a service or a product that you might have.

 The thing about an infographic is that it isn’t word-intensive and it relies more on “picturing” the story rather than telling it.
 That way the visitor needs far less time to digest the information and that often times results in A LOT of social sharing.

 Something else you could do (and I’m considering) is video blogging!

-Right now YouTube is the third largest site, so that’s a huge potential traffic source!
+Right now YouTube is the second largest search engine, so that’s a huge potential traffic source!

 All in all the idea is to not make your blog boring.
 The more types of content you embrace, the more engaging and interesting it will all be.
 And after all that is one of the keys to turning first-timers into loyal readers!

 3. Quality Material Doesn’t Necessarily Guarantee Social Sharing

 As we all’d like to think that quality is what determines how much social sharing a post will receive, that doesn’t quite correspond to the truth…